DataDog/integrations-core/torchserve/README.md

 <!-- xxz tab xxx -->
 <!-- xxx tab "Kubernetes" xxx -->

-This example demonstrates the complete configuration leveraging the three different APIs described in the previous sections as Kubernetes annotation on your Torchserve pods:
+This example demonstrates the complete configuration leveraging the three different APIs described in the previous sections as Kubernetes annotations on your Torchserve pods:

 ```yaml
 apiVersion: v1